of situations of emergency

 National governments have taken exceptional measures in order to handle the Covid-19 pandemic and slow down the spread of the virus.

 Emergency measures may affect the normal functioning of State institutions and the democratic process and usually introduce additional limitations on fundamental rights and freedoms.

-In April 2020 this material was summarised by the Scientific Council of the Venice Commission in a Compilation of the Venice Commission’s general reports and country-specific opinions on constitutional provisions and legislation on emergency situations (English, Russian, Romanian, Serbian).
+In April 2020 this material was summarised by the Scientific Council of the Venice Commission in a Compilation of the Venice Commission’s general reports and country-specific opinions on constitutional provisions and legislation on emergency situations (English, Russian, Romanian, Serbian, Spanish).
 Finally, in June 2020 the Venice Commission endorsed the report on the “Respect for Democracy Human Rights and Rule of Law during States of Emergency – Reflections” (English, French, Ukrainian, Spanish).
 This was followed in October 2020 by an “Interim Report on the measures taken in the EU member State as a result of the Covid-19 crisis and their impact on democracy, the Rule of Law and Fundamental Rights” (English, French) - the first request made by the European Parliament to the Venice Commission.
 A final report will be adopted in due course.

 The aim of this Observatory on the situations of emergency in Venice Commission member States, created by the Scientific Council, is to collect country-specific information on constitutional and extra-constitutional emergency powers, on relevant mechanisms of parliamentary and judicial oversight and on electoral experiences.
 The Observatory will thus provide systematised comparative information which may be used by lawyers, scholars, State officials, international and non-governmental organisations working in this field.

 The information in the Observatory is based on the answers received from the individual members of the Venice Commission, in reply to a questionnaire (English, French).
 They have been complemented with information obtained from other open sources.
 The Observatory will be updated regularly, as more information becomes available.